 c.
 Rumor.
 Rumor can be an effective propaganda device, especially when employed to disseminate black propaganda.
-The commander. guerrillas Special Forces using and auxiliary can initiate rumor campaigns information channels, in the operational area, if the situation calls for them.
-Themes that the Special Forces commander would be reluctant to sanction as official information can be spread through the medium of rumor.
+The special forces commander, using guerrillas and auxiliary information channels, can initiate rumor campaigns in the operational area, if the situation calls for them.
+Themes that the special forces commander would be reluctant to sanction as official information can be spread through the medium of rumor.
 Although rumors are difficult to control and the target audience never specifically isolated, this medium does have the advantage of being virtually impossible to trace.
 Since this device is also exploitable by the enemy, rumors which are detrimental to the guerrilla effort should be countered by leaflet or face-to-face meetings with selected members of the civilian population.